 Careers: Further Study: Historian Law Archivist Librarian Archaeology Journalism Teaching Civil Service Political analyst Marketing Police and Armed forces A level History A level Government and Politics Qualifications and apprenticeships related to law and uniform/public services Vocational qualifications in journalism and media

 Music

-If you have a love of music then WJEC Music is for you.
-During the course you will have the opportunity to extend your knowledge of music, develop your own instrumental skills and learn more about the music industry.
+If you have a love of music then GCSE Music is for you.
+During the course you will have the opportunity to extend your knowledge of music, develop your own instrumental skills and be creative.